 Here are a few tips for optimizing your Google LIA campaigns:

-Target mobile shoppers: shoppers are searching on their phone before visiting physical stores – to ensure that their trip is worth it.
+- Target mobile shoppers: shoppers are searching on their phone before visiting physical stores to ensure that their trip is worth it.
 In fact, 86% of Canadian shoppers said they will go to the store to buy when that store has an item they need or want immediately.
 You can target mobile shoppers by placing a positive mobile bid adjustment to your campaigns.
 It’s best to boost ad groups/campaigns that have strong mobile performance.

-Adjust for high traffic hours: while you want to keep ads active 24/7, it is a good idea to boost ad performance during high traffic hours.
+- Adjust for high traffic hours: while you want to keep ads active 24/7, it is a good idea to boost ad performance during high traffic hours.
 This includes the hours that your store is open and when your shoppers are most likely to search.

-Consider physical location: It is probable that shoppers from all parts of your city are interested in your products.
-But users closest to your store (20-35 km radius) are much more likely to visit.
+- Consider physical location: Users closest to your store (20-35 km radius) are much more likely to visit than others who are.
 Target local shoppers by increasing bids for users that are closest to your store.